LabyMod/labymod4-api-wiki/docs/pages/addon/index.md

  If you want to stay up to date at any time or if you have any questions regarding our Addon API, please feel free to
 <a href="https://labymod.net/dc/dev" target="_blank">join our development Discord</a>.

-Have you found something missing from this wiki that you find important, or are you unsatisfied with something?
+Have you found something missing from this wiki that you think is important, or are you unhappy with something?
 Please fork our wiki repository, add/improve it and create a pull request
 <a href="https://github.com/LabyMod/labymod4-api-wiki" target="_blank">here</a>.